dbmdz/mirador-downloaddialog/README.md

 [![npm package][npm-badge]][npm]
 [![required Mirador version][mirador-badge]][mirador]

-A Mirador 3 plugin which adds a dialog for sharing links via mail or WhatsApp or to Facebook, Pinterest and Twitter.
+A Mirador 3 plugin which adds a dialog containing download links to the current canvas image in different sizes, it also renders links defined in the `seeAlso` section of the manifest.

-![Screenshot][screenshot]

 ## Installation